For a high-level terms sheet outlining commitments by Code.org and Partner districts see this document. High Level Terms Sheet

 For detailed partnership information, check out these resources:

 The Code.org Program consists of teacher professional development and three course packages that together represent a comprehensive approach to K-12 computer science education.
 A district partnership requires adoption of the High School computer science course package, while the Elementary and Middle School programs may be added independently.
-Find more curriculum information here.
+Learn more about Code.org's curriculum.

 If you want to encourage your district to work with us, send this email to a district representative: